Be-Secure/BeSman/CONTRIBUTING.md

 The following checks run when a PR is opened:

-1. Contributor License Agreement (CLA): If this is your first contribution to Terraform you will be asked to sign the CLA.
+1. Contributor License Agreement (CLA): If this is your first contribution to BeSman you will be asked to sign the CLA.
-2. Checks: Some automated checks are triggered to verify whether the contents in the pr follow our [guidelines](./checklist.md), and linting.
+2. Checks: Some automated checks are triggered to verify whether the contents in the pr follow our [guidelines](./checklist.md) and linting.

 # Contributing Steps